Constructing a 3D Scene from a Single Image: Experiments

 \subsection{Main Results}

-Table~\ref{table:main_result} and Figure~\ref{fig:qualitative_comparisons} present the main quantitative and qualitative comparisons between \modelname and baseline methods.
-The results clearly demonstrate that \modelname consistently outperforms Trellis~\cite{xiang2024structured}, Hunyuan3D-2~\cite{hunyuan3d22025tencent}, and TripoSG~\cite{li2025triposg} across geometry, layout, and texture quality, as evaluated by both human annotators and GPT-4o.
+Table~\ref{table:main_result},~\ref{table:clip_fid} and Figure~\ref{fig:qualitative_comparisons} present the main quantitative and qualitative comparisons between \modelname and baseline methods.
+The results clearly demonstrate that \modelname consistently outperforms Trellis~\citep{xiang2024structured}, Hunyuan3D-2~\citep{hunyuan3d22025tencent}, TripoSG~\citep{li2025triposg}, and LGM~\citep{tang2024lgm} across geometry, layout, and texture quality, as evaluated by both human annotators and GPT-4o.
 These improvements can be attributed to our region-based design and spatially guided generation strategy, which together promote better alignment between image features and 3D content, while preserving scene-wide consistency.

-\paragraph{Quantitative Analysis} \modelname’s region-wise decomposition enables each latent block to align with a localized image crop, narrowing the domain gap between object-centric training and scene-level inference.
-This design results in significant improvements in texture fidelity, with GPT-4o assigning \modelname a texture win rate of 92.3\% versus 7.7\% for Hunyuan3D-2.
-Furthermore, the upscale of resolution allows for more fine-grained structure representation, which reflects on the improvements in geometry quality, where human preferences increase by 37 percentage points over Trellis (68.5\% vs. 31.5\%) and 55 points over TripoSG (77.5\% vs. 22.5\%).
+\paragraph{Quantitative Analysis} \modelname’s region-wise decomposition aligns each latent block with a localized image crop, reducing the domain gap between object-centric training and scene-level inference.
+This design boosts texture fidelity, with GPT-4o assigning a 92.3\% win rate versus only 7.7\% for Hunyuan3D-2.
+The upscaled resolution further enhances structural detail, reflected in geometry improvements of +37 points over Trellis (68.5\% vs.\ 31.5\%) and +55 points over TripoSG (77.5\% vs.\ 22.5\%).
+Spatial priors and masked 3D inpainting stabilize layouts and smooth inter-region transitions, yielding higher layout coherence (70.0\% vs.\ 30.0\% for Trellis in human study; 87.9\% vs.\ 12.1\% for Hunyuan3D-2 in GPT-4o evaluation).
+LGM, leveraging multi-view image generation, fails to provide consistent geometry in this setting and collapses to oversimplified outputs.

-Meanwhile, the use of spatial priors and masked 3D inpainting stabilizes region layout and inter-region transitions, and enforces global layout constraints, significantly reducing spatial artifacts and disjoint structures.
-This is reflected in layout coherence scores: \modelname achieves 70.0\% in human preference compared to 30.0\% for Trellis, and reaches 87.9\% in GPT-4o evaluation against only 12.1\% for Hunyuan3D-2.
+Rendered-view metrics in Table~\ref{table:clip_fid} support these findings. \modelname achieves the highest CLIP similarity (0.8030), indicating stronger semantic and visual alignment with the input than all baselines.
+It also records the best FID (258.74), showing the closest distributional match in image structure, while Trellis follows at 288.23, and the others exceed 300.
+Together, these results confirm that \modelname not only excels in human and GPT-4o preference studies but also in reference-based image metrics, underscoring its advantages in both semantic fidelity and distributional realism.